 In 1989 the historical event of King Moshoeshoe II installing his heir, Prince Letsie III, emphasized the visibility of the blanket as “thousands of Basotho, wearing their traditional blankets”, gathered to see this memorable event.

-During the mid-1980s King Moshoeshoe II expressed his concern of the Basotho nation becoming more westernized and pointed to an old Victoria England design, which blanket was no longer on the market at the time.
+During the mid-1980s King Moshoeshoe II expressed his concern about the Basotho nation becoming more westernized and pointed to an old Victoria England design, which blanket was no longer on the market at the time.
 It was decided to revive production and the blanket became the “Malekabe” of today, which signi.es “flames” or “fire”.
 Only years after, when Queen Mmamohato showcased the blanket on many public occasions did it become popular.

 The close and cherished relationship between the Royal Family of Lesotho and the Basotho blanket manufacturer has been in existence for many decades, and still, today remains very much intact.
 Considered a mentor, Queen Mmamohato was often visited and consulted at the Royal Residence in Matsieng, and so blanket designs and developments were typically discussed.
 It is recalled with fond memories that the blanket for the Royal wedding of His Majesty King Letsie III in the year 2000 was designed with Queen Mmamohato in the heart of the Royal Residence.
 In tribute to Queen Mmamohoto, the “Marona” was later created, “Marona” meaning“Mother of All”.